andreaevferrari/andreaevferrari.github.io/README.md

 <br>

 I am trying to build a generative model that composes fugues.
-If you are interested, contact me.
+If you are interested in contribute, contact me.

 </details>